-Contaminants are chemicals like mercury, lead and pesticides that can be harmful to our health.
+Contaminants are chemicals like mercury and pesticides that can be harmful to our health.

-Some contaminants are released into the environment by industries in the south and carried north by the wind and rain.
+Some contaminants are released into the environment by industries in the South and carried north by the wind and rain.
 Mercury is present naturally in the soil, but developments such as hydroelectric dams and forestry cause mercury to move from the soil into lakes and rivers, where it is absorbed by plants and tiny animals.
 Contaminants travel up the food chain and accumulate in the fish and animals that we eat.

 Our bodies can tolerate a small amount of contaminants, but too much can affect our health.
 Babies, children and pregnant women are especially vulnerable.
-The project tested for Mercury, Lead, Cadmium, Arsenic, Selenium, PCBs and other Organic Contaminants, such as pesticides and fire retardants.
-Mercury levels in blood or hair are lower than they were in the 1970s, but they remain a concern.
-In Whapmagoostui, one individual required follow-up (but not serious) with a doctor for mercury and 18 for lead (not serious).
-Lead shot is likely the source of lead.
-Smoking is the main source of cadmium and also remains a concern (as do PCBs blood levels, which were mid-range compared to the other communities).
-Although body levels of arsenic were normal, levels in hair of some individuals suggested an external source.
+The project tested for Mercury, Lead,

+Cadmium, Selenium, Arsenic, PCBs and other Organic Contaminants, such as pesticides and fire retardants.
+Mercury levels in blood or hair are lower than they were in the 1990s, but they remain a concern.
+In Waswanipi blood lead was lower than in all the other communities.
+Smoking is the main source of cadmium, and clearly remains a worry.
+PCB blood levels were also relatively low compared to the other communities, and arsenic was not an issue.